mad3001/Multiply/readme.md

 ## :small_blue_diamond:Compatibility
  Any ZX Spectrum without Kempston Interface can use Multiply.

+ Warning!
+As with any old computer from the 8-bit and 16-bit era, never plug in a joystick with the ZX Spectrum switched on!

- Known incompatible models that include Kempston interface internally:
+ Known incompatible models (because include a Kempston interface internally):

  :one: Timex TC2048